 Teachers for Global Classrooms Program (TGC)

+Teaching and learning is transformed through targeted training, an international field experience, and global collaboration.
 TGC is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX.

 TGC Fellows become global ambassadors in their classrooms, schools, and broader communities through:

 • Collaboration with U.S. and international colleagues to promote mutual understanding.

 • Rigorous professional development so teachers return to their schools as catalysts for global engagement.